Route network simplification for transport planning

 1 Introduction

-The aim of this paper is to articulate the problem of complex route networks, present solutions with implementations in open source software for reproducible research, and describe applications of the methods to support more effective transport planning.
-Section 2 outlines the problem of complex route networks.
+We proceed as follows: Section 2 outlines the problem of complex route networks.
 Section 3 presents methods for route network simplification alongside results based on the example datasets.
 Section 4 demonstrates the methods applied to a real transport network (Edinburgh, Scotland) and Section 5 concludes with a discussion of the results and future work.

 2 Problem definition

 The problem tackled in this paper is the simplification of complex route networks.
-This can be illustrated with reference to the Propensity to Cycle Tool for England (PCT) (Lovelace et al. 2017), the route networks of which are on methods for aggregating multiple overlapping routes into a route network with non-overlapping linestrings Morgan and Lovelace (2020).
-Implemented in the function overline() in the stplanr R package (Lovelace et al. 2017), the methods enable visualization of large transport networks and inform investment decisions in transport planning internationally (Lovelace et al. 2024; Félix, Moura, and Lovelace 2025).
-However, this ‘overline’ approach, without further processing, has limitations:
+This can be illustrated with reference to the Propensity to Cycle Tool for England (PCT) (Lovelace et al. 2017), the route networks of which are based on methods for aggregating multiple overlapping routes into a route network with non-overlapping linestrings (Morgan and Lovelace 2020).
+Implemented in the function overline() in the stplanr R package (Lovelace et al. 2017), the methods enable visualisation of large transport networks and inform investment decisions in transport planning internationally (Lovelace et al. 2024; Félix, Moura, and Lovelace 2025).
+However, without further processing, the ‘overline’ approach has two practical limitations: it retains functionally redundant vertices, leading to large file sizes and slow rendering; and it does not merge parallel ways that represent a single corridor.
+This lack of merging is particularly problematic for visualisation of transport networks, as shown in Figure 1.
+The left panel shows Otley Road with a flow value of 818 (Figure 1 (a)).
+The right panel, by contrast, shows three parallel ways with flow values of 515 (shown), 288 and 47 (values not shown) (Figure 1 (b)).
+Although this section of Armley road has a higher cycling potential than the section of Otley Road shown (515 + 288 + 47 = 850, which is greater than 818), this is not clear from the visualisation.

 (a)